Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 The recipe page allows users to add a new recipe by submitting a form.
 The user will enter the fields for`“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
 The new recipe is displayed on the homepage and the profile page.

-- **Recipe Types** (`get_categories.html`)
+- **Categories** (`get_categories.html`)

-The recipe types page can be accessed by the website admin to view existing types of recipe.
-There is also the option to edit or delete recipe types.
-The primary recipe types on this website are cocktails, smoothies and healthy snacks.
-New categories can also be created by the admin.
+The categories page can be accessed by the website admin to view existing types of recipe.
+There is also the option to edit or delete categories.
+The categories currently available on this website are cocktails, smoothies and snacks.
+New categories can also be created by the admin and will be available for selection by other users.
+This function allows for expansion into different types of recipes in future development.